Craig Tyrie, Digital Inclusion Lead

 Fabien is one of the first points of contact for visitors, participants and tenants, on the phone or in person.
 You can contact him if you need to book a room or have an enquiry about WHALE Arts activities, or to find out about our volunteering opportunities.
 He works part-time and splits his shifts between reception duties and his volunteer coordination role (usually on Thursdays).

-Kat Prior, Arts & Wellbeing Programme Delivery Assistant
+Kat Prior, Arts and Wellbeing Programme Lead

 Kirsty Frankland, Art & Wellbeing Manager